- Sort by Default Order

 Addicts can be very careful about covering up their addictions.
 They may never even seem high at work—and perhaps they never use just before they get to work.
 That doesn’t save you later on in court, though, if an accident happens and your company is found to be negligent.

-A simple pre-employment drug test can also be an excellent way to weed out candidates that may be less than suitable.
+A simple pre-employment drug test can also be an excellent way to weed out candidates that may not be suitable.
 Randomized drug testing can be used as a way of proving due diligence later in court should the need arise.

 Drug Testing is Affordable